Manage many accounts with one API client

 The credentials, or tokens, work the same for SAML SSO user as they do for non-SAML SSO users.

-Because this API client uses the same role assignments as the Luna user the client belongs to, you can follow the same audit trail you normally would and see the API client’s activity just like if it was for the Luna user.
+Because this API client uses the same role assignments as the Control Center user the client belongs to, you can follow the same audit trail you normally would and see the API client’s activity just like if it was for the Control Center user.

 You cannot change the owner of these API clients.

-The API client no longer works once the user’s Luna account is locked or disabled.
+The API client no longer works once the user’s Control Center account is locked or disabled.

 To use this type of client with an

 accountSwitchKey, you’ll need to get specific keys from the Identity Management API.
 Ensure you’ve provisioned the Identity Management API in your client.

 Before you can make an API call on the Akamai network, you need: